Locations:

 • Your pregnancy history and current birth control methods.

-• Current medications you're taking, including over-the-counter ones.
+• Current medications you’re taking, including over-the-counter (OTC) ones.

 Come prepared to talk about your quality of life, too.
 Your provider needs to know if you’ve been doubling up on menstrual products, avoiding activities or placing restrictions on your life in any way because of heavy periods.

-What tests will be done to diagnose heavy menstrual bleeding?
+What tests will be done to diagnose menorrhagia?

 Management and Treatment

-Talk with your provider about your health concerns and your goals for treatment.
+Talk with your provider about your health concerns and your goals for treatment so they can recommend the best approach.

 • Birth control (pills, vaginal ring, patch, IUDs) may help make your periods more regular and lighten your blood flow.

-• Hormone therapy (HT) can help balance the amount of estrogen and progesterone in your body so that your menstrual flow isn't as heavy.
-HT is often recommended for heavy menstrual bleeding associated with perimenopause but comes with risks that you should discuss with your provider.
+• Hormone replacement therapy (HRT) can help balance the amount of estrogen and progesterone in your body so that your menstrual flow isn’t as heavy.
+HRT is often recommended for heavy menstrual bleeding associated with perimenopause but comes with risks that you should discuss with your provider.

-• Gonadotropin-releasing hormone (GnRH) agonists can temporarily stop or reduce bleeding by preventing ovulation.
+• Gonadotropin-releasing hormone (GnRH) agonists and antagonists can temporarily stop or reduce bleeding.

 • Antifibrinolytic medicines, like tranexamic acid, prevent clots from breaking down and causing excessive bleeding.